 - support in meeting a young person's personal care needs appropriate to their age

-We encourage and support the use of inclusive and universal activities and services, such as Children's Centres, nurseries and childcare providers, schools and colleges, leisure activities and health services.
+We encourage and support the use of inclusive and universal activities and services, such as Child and Family Centres, nurseries and childcare providers, schools and colleges, leisure activities and health services.
 Families are encouraged to register with the Special needs Community Information Point (SCIP) our information and advice service for families with 0-19 year olds with a disability or additional needs.

 For children and young people with very complex needs, specialist services will be required.
 These will be provided by health, education and social care working together.